rodrigoalcarazdelaosa/fisiquimicamente/content/en/apuntes-1Bach/movimiento-parabolico/index.md

 ---
 title: Projectile Motion
-subtitle: Study of the parabolic or oblique movement
+subtitle: Study of the Parabolic or Oblique Movement
-summary: Study of the parabolic or oblique movement.
+summary: Study of the Parabolic or Oblique Movement.
 tags:
 - 16-17-year-olds
 - motion